Veterinary Social Work at Angell

 Julie Gass, LICSW

-Please join Angell’s Veterinary Social Work Services along with the HEARTplay program at Beth Israel Lahey Health At Home on November 14, 2020 for a free Children’s Grief Workshop.
-The workshop will be a one hour group conducted over Zoom for kids/teens in the community who have lost a pet, where children will spend time engaging with a children’s grief counselor and parents will receive guidance on how to continue the conversation about grief and loss with their kids.
-Click here for registration information.
+Please join Angell’s Veterinary Social Work Services along with the HEARTplay program at Beth Israel Lahey Health At Home for a free Children’s Grief Workshop.
+This free workshop, held the first Wednesday of each month, will be a one hour group conducted over Zoom for kids/teens in the community who have lost a pet, where children will spend time engaging with a children’s grief counselor, and parents will receive guidance on how to continue the conversation about grief and loss with their kids.
+For workshop dates, time, and registration information, please click here.

 Links & Resources